pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

     [product-slug,1.1.1]original-filename.pivotal
     ```

-#### The download-product-s3 task
+#### The download-product task

-The [`download-product-s3`][download-product-s3]
+The [`download-product`][download-product]
-task lets you download products from an S3 bucket.
+task lets you download products from an blobstore bucket if you define the `SOURCE` param.
-The prefixed metadata added by `download-product` is used to find the appropriate file.
+The prefixed metadata added by `download-product` with `SOURCE: pivnet` is used to find the appropriate file.
 This task uses the same [download-product config file][download-product-config]
 as `download-product` to ensure consistency
-across what is `put` in S3
+across what is `put` in the blobstore
-and what is being accessed later by `download-product-s3`.
+and what is being accessed later.
-`download-product` and `download-product-s3` are designed
+`download-product` with `SOURCE: pivnet` and `download-product` with `SOURCE: s3|gcs|azure` are designed
 to be used together.
 The download product config should be different between the two tasks.

 For complete information on this task
-and how it works, refer to the [download-product-s3 task reference.][download-product-s3]
+and how it works, refer to the [download-product task reference.][download-product]

 {% with path="../" %}
     {% include ".internal_link_url.md" %}